Cv-Keep/cvkeep-docs/en/3 - Front End SSR.md

 npm run serve:prod
 ```

-Thats all, if you are running with default config in local mode, you can navigate to `http://localhost:9090` and you will see the front end being served.
+Thats all, if you are running with default config in local mode, you can navigate to `http://localhost:9090` and you'll see the front end being served.
 This is specially useful to debug problems that are happening in production.